 They say a man’s home is his castle, and in the case of these expensive houses that is certainly true!
 Discover the biggest mansion in the world and other spectacular private homes around the world in this article.

 If money is no object, these gigantic homes might well appeal.
-Having said that, some of them are not all that attractive, considering the amount of money that has gone into their construction.
+Having said that, some of these huge houses are not all that attractive, considering the amount of money that has gone into their construction.

 What these luxurious homes have in common are their high-end amenities and features like infinity pools and golf courses.
 Read on to discover the largest and most expensive mansions in the world.